MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-business-continuity-and-disaster-recovery.md

 - Use an E-series SKU for AnyDB deployments.
 A database's performance increases with the size of its cache.
 The two main advantages of E-series SKUs over D-series are 1:8 memory mapping and constrained core options to help you save on database license costs without compromising input, output, and throughput limits.

 - The combined IOPS/throughput of all disks attached to a VM should be less than or equal to the VM's IOPS and throughput limits.
-For example, the p50 disk generates 7,500 IOPS and a 250 megabits per second (Mbps) throughput.
-When this is attached to a standard d8s_v3 that only supports 192 Mbps, it doesn't help the p50 disk to achieve its throughput.
+For example, the P50 disk generates 7,500 IOPS and a 250 megabits per second (Mbps) throughput.
+When this is attached to a standard d8s_v3 that only supports 192 Mbps, it doesn't help the P50 disk to achieve its throughput.

-- Use an m-series SKU for a HANA production deployment.
-The m-series support 256 gigabytes to 12 TB of scaling up and 96 TB of scaling out.
+- Use an m-series VM for a HANA production deployment.
+M-series VMs support 256 gigabytes to 12 TB of scaling up and 96 TB of scaling out.
 Visit the [SAP hardware directory](https://www.sap.com/dmc/exp/2014-09-02-hana-hardware/enEN/iaas.html#categories=Microsoft%20Azure) for setup support.

-- Ultra-SSD or Azure NetApp Files should be used for log volumes in production HANA deployments that use E-series SKUs.
+- Ultra disks or Azure NetApp Files should be used for log volumes in production HANA deployments that use E-series SKUs.
 Azure NetApp Files should be used for log volumes and HANA data volumes.

 - Use [Large Instances](/azure/virtual-machines/workloads/sap/hana-overview-architecture) for processing online transactions and scale-up deployments larger than 12 TB.